MarginallyClever/chiuEtAl2015/README.md

 At the top of setup() you will see

+    size(512,512);
-    size(512,512);  img = loadImage("lenna.png");
+    img = loadImage("lenna.png");

-Change the size values to match the size of your image file and "lenna.png" to your image file.
+size(w,h) will open a window w wide and h high.  it does not have to match your image size.
+Your image file goes instead of lenna.png.

     writeGCode = new WriteGCode("output.ngc");